ScorpionBytes/h3-cli/guides/auto-inject-creds.md

 This is particularly useful for running [Password Audit](https://docs.horizon3.ai/getting_started/ad_password_audit/) pentests on an automated schedule, as they require a credential to be injected.

-> This support was added in h3-cli version `2023-10-13: October, 2023`.
-To upgrade your existing h3-cli installation, see [here](../readme.md#upgrading-h3-cli).

 ## How it works